Have you ever stayed awake at night, thinking about how to stay awake during night shift? See what we did there?

 There are also other supplements added to energy drinks to aid with your stamina and focus.
 For example, taurine, B vitamins, ginseng, and glucuronolactone.

 Some of the most popular energy drinks among night shifters are:

 - Mountain Dew (surprisingly a very popular suggestion)

 The Old Faithfuls:

 What I like about Redbull is that it is a pretty safe one for people who are more sensitive to caffeine.
 A 12 fluid ounce can has only 114 mg of caffeine.
 A cup of coffee at home has an average amount of about 200 mg of caffeine.
-Redbull is high in B vitamins which speed up your metabolism and turn food into energy.
+Redbull is high in B vitamins which can speed up your metabolism.
 Redbull gives a more steady pace of energy, and as long as you don’t drink too many, you shouldn’t get jittery.

 Bang is a great choice if you need a serious and more intense pick-me-up.
 Just one half of a bang is enough to give me, personally, an extra 3-4 hours of boosted energy.
 So, test out your personal limits by trying out Bang.